shidhincr/shidhincr.github.com/source/_posts/2013-09-26-some-gotchas-in-arithmetic-expression-evaluation-javascript.markdown

 But I got surpriced when I tried it in the console.
 I was expecting final values should be `a = 3 and b = 5` but the output was different.
 I got ` a = 0 and b =5 `.

 WTF ?
 Let me change the code a bit.
-I modifed the code like this
+I modified the code like this

 **Code 2 :**